Urine in PET studies

-Urinary clearance can be defined as (asymptomatic) activity in the urine (or bladder in the image) divided by the AUC of blood curve.
-Since the blood curve is used, the result is independent on radioligand uptake in the tissues.
+Similarly, the urinary clearance of a radiopharmaceutical can be defined as (metabolite corrected) radioactivity in the urine (or bladder in the PET image) divided by the AUC of blood (or plasma) curve.
+Since the blood curve is used, the result is independent on other clearance routes, including uptake of radiopharmaceutical in the tissues.

 Mean percentages of FDG excreted into urine were 13±1% and 21±5% of injected dose 1 and 2 hours after FDG administration, respectively (Mejia et al., 1991).
 Urinary excretion of FDG is highly variable.
 Bach-Gansmo et al (2012) reported that excretion at mean latency time of 71 min was 2-20% of the injected dose, with an average of ∼10%.
 FDG excretion is somewhat higher in hydrated than dehydrated subjects, 17 versus 14% of injected dose 150 min after FDG administration (Moran et al., 1999).
 With strict water drinking and voiding schedule, two hours after FDG administration, 21±3% of injected dose was excreted into urine (Jones et al., 1982).